Options For Distressed Home Owners

 Loss Mitigation Options

-Since this recent wave of foreclosures began, lenders have become more open to using “loss mitigation” tools at every opportunity.
+Lenders are open to using “loss mitigation” tools at every opportunity.
 The word “mitigation” means to “reduce or lessen.”
 Thus, when lenders engage in loss mitigation with borrowers, they are trying to reduce the losses to their bottom line and return a non-performing loan back to performing status.

 Loss mitigation options that allow you to retain your home, at least temporarily, are as follows: